slavic and eastern languages and literatures

 - LING3103 Language and Language Types (3 credits)

-- Two courses (6 credits) of a philological nature on the detailed structure of a language
+- Six credits (normally, two one-semester courses) of a philological nature on the detailed structure of a language

-- Five additional Linguistics courses (15 credits) drawn from departmental offerings, supplemented by approved language-related courses in other departments.
+- Fifteen additional Linguistics credits (normally, five one-semester courses) drawn from departmental offerings, supplemented by approved language-related courses in other departments

 Linguistics majors should have proficiency in one foreign language and competence in at least one other language at a level appropriate to their career plans.
 Some exposure to a non-Indo-European language is desirable (e.g., Chinese, Hebrew, Japanese, Korean—all of which are taught within the Slavic and Eastern Languages and Literatures Department).

-This departmental minor requires a minimum of six approved 1-semester courses (18 credits):
+This departmental minor requires a minimum of 18 credits in approved courses (normally, six one-semester courses):

 - LING3101 General Linguistics (3 credits)